camunda-community-hub/camunda-bpm-elasticsearch/docs/userguide.md

 #### Installation with Shared Process Engine

-If you use a shared process engine, you need to add camunda Elastics Search JAR files and all requires Elasticsearch libraries to the process engine classpath and configure the plugin in `bpm-platform.xml` or `standalone.xml` (JBoss).
+If you use a shared process engine, you need to add camunda Elasticsearch JAR files and all required Elasticsearch libraries to the process engine classpath and configure the plugin in `bpm-platform.xml` or `standalone.xml` (JBoss).

 ##### Installation in JBoss Application Server Distribution

-In order to install the elastic search extension on JBoss Application Server with camunda BPM subsystem, the following steps are necessary:
+In order to install the Elasticsearch extension on JBoss Application Server with Camunda BPM subsystem, the following steps are necessary:

 * Download a pre-packaged distribution from [camunda.org](http://camunda.org/download/).
-* Unpack the camunda distribution into a folder of your choice.
+* Unpack the Camunda distribution into a folder of your choice.
 * Clone the [camunda-bpm-elasticsearch][repository] repository using Git.
 * Build the repository by typing `mvn clean install`
-* copy the modules from `elasticsearch-jboss-module/target/modules/` to the modules folder of your jboss distribution.
+* Copy the modules from `elasticsearch-jboss-module/target/modules/` to the modules folder of your jboss distribution.
 * Inside the modules folder of your JBoss Application Server, edit the file `modules/org/camunda/bpm/jboss/camunda-jboss-subsystem/main/module.xm` and add a